 The school is named for a prominent African American education in Bluffton.

 Heyward House Historical Center

 Programs on the history, architecture, and culture of Bluffton are offered at this historical home in old town Bluffton.

 The Heyward House is one of eight antebellum homes in the town and is the only one open for touring.

 The well-preserved house with its original slave cabin and summer kitchen is an Official Project of the Save America’s Treasures Program, a public-private partnership between the White House Millennium Council and the National Trust for Historic Preservation.

 Bluffton Oyster Company

 The oldest operating oyster shucking facility in the state.

 Rose Hill Mansion

 This striking, 1858 Gothic Revival home has served as a backdrop to the many faces and lives in the fascinating history of South Carolina’s Lowcountry.
-Available for special events and weddings.
+Available for tour by appointment only and special events such as weddings.